setms/book/docs/design/analysis.md

 - Container diagram.
 - Architecture Decision Records (ADRs).

-Start with a single component.
+The starting point is an application consisting of a single component.
-Then analyze the quality attributes one by one to make the architecture as complicated as it needs to be.
+Then analyze the quality attributes one by one to see if components need splitting.
+Only make the architecture as complicated as it needs to be to meet the requirements.

 Performance / scalability: